Thinking about LASIK? Start a conversation with an experienced Patient Counselor to find out if laser eye surgery is right for you. Learn More

-Can LASIK Fix Nearsightedness?
+Can LASIK Correct Nearsightedness?

-LASIK is a vision correction procedure that reshapes the cornea.
+Laser eye surgery, or LASIK, is a vision correction procedure that reshapes the cornea.
 People with refractive errors may opt for LASIK surgery to correct vision problems like nearsightedness.

 After a preoperative consultation, your doctor will tell you if you are suitable for LASIK treatment.